 Gojyo stopped short.

-When Hakkai stopped short, believe you me, you stopped short.
+When Hakkai stopped short, Gojyo stopped short.

-Gojyo held out an arm to stop Sanzo.
+He held out an arm to stop Sanzo.
 The man plowed right on through it.
 "Sanzo, hold up."
-He fastened an arm on the monk's robes.
-Sanzo was about to growl something in return when Hakkai silenced both of them with a curt "Ssh."
+Gojyo fastened an arm on the monk's robes.
+Sanzo was about to growl something in return when Hakkai silenced both of them with a curt "Shh."
 Sanzo looked from Gojyo to Hakkai and Gojyo felt the monk's shoulder slacken under his grip.
 Good.
 He was going to behave.
 Maybe.

-Goku held highest ranking there, no competition.
+Just as there was Sanzo was the official leader of the Party, so there was also a ranking of sense – Sound, smell, sight, etc. Goku held highest ranking there, no competition.
 When Goku went on edge, they all went on edge.
 They followed his lead.
 He was their golden eyes in the dark.
 He could hear an ambush before anyone else.
-Could see further than even Hakuryu.
+Could see further than even Hakuryuu.
 He could smell blood more acutely than any of them.
 Now, without Goku, Hakkai was runner up, and it was his youkai senses Gojyo and Sanzo were following now.
 Problem was, Sanzo just couldn't help disliking orders.
-Goku was one thing.
-Hell, could you really hate orders when they came from the other half of yourself?
+Following Goku's lead was one thing.
+Could a man really hate orders when they came from the other half of himself?
 Hakkai, however…

 "What do you hear?"
 Gojyo rasped.
 His throat was dry.
 He needed a drink.